berkeley-scf/tutorial-using-bash/index.md

 one, it is occasionally useful to operate as a different user.
 For instance, you may need root (or administrative) access to change file permissions or install software.
-(Note this will only be possible on machines that you own or have special privileges on; the Ubuntu subsystem for windows is one way to have a virtual Linux machine for which you have root access.)
+(Note this will only be possible on machines that you own or have special privileges on.
+The Ubuntu Subsystem on Windows is one way to have a virtual Linux machine for which you have root access.)

-For example on an Ubuntu Linux machine (including the Ubuntu subsystem for Windows), here's how you can act as the 'root' user to update or add software on machines where you have administrative access:
+For example on an Ubuntu Linux machine (including the Ubuntu Subsystem on Windows), here's how you can act as the 'root' user to update or add software on machines where you have administrative access: